 A stock is a share of a company.
 It is the unit of ownership.
 When you buy a share in a company, you own a part of the capital of the capital and you become one of the owners of the company to the extent of the number of shares you hold in the company.

 A shares or equity is a unit of ownership in a company.

 A shareholder is one of the owners of the company.
 They enjoy all the rights including voting at the General meetings.

 A bond is a debt .When you buy a bond, you become a lender.
 When you buy Treasury Bonds you become a lender to the government and the government is the borrower.
 Equally when you buy a corporate bond you become a lender to the company.

-The 6th edition of the Rwanda’s Capital Market University Challenge kicks off
+CMA has launched the 9th edition of Capital Market University Challenge

 CMA Rwanda participates in the 5th edition of the IOSCO's World Investor Week campaign